 Connecting Trail: The Science of Trees

-LAB GIRL by Hope Jahren (Knopf 2016): With warmth, humor and passion, this exuberant autobiography alternates between the life of a young Fulbright geobiologist—her projects, lab partner, family, dog--and chapter-ettes on the fascinating otherness of plants and trees.
+LAB GIRL by Hope Jahren (Knopf 2016): With warmth, humor and passion, this autobiography alternates between the life of a young Fulbright geobiologist—her projects, lab partner, family, dog--and chapter-ettes on the science of trees.

 THE HIDDEN LIFE OF TREES by Peter Wohlleben (Greystone, 2016) With 320,000 copies sold world wide, this best-seller by a German forest ranger uses anthropomorphic language to explain the social network of trees—i.e. How branches lean away from each other to share light with their neighbors; how ill trees receive healing sugars through interdependent root systems.

-THE FOREST UNSEEN: A YEAR’S WATCH WITH NATURE by David George Haskell (Penguin 2013) A Pulitzer Prize finalist-- A biologist-poet reflects on monthly changes inside a “mandala”—his metaphor for one square meter of old growth forest in Tennessee.
-The author’s depth of knowledge plus the immediacy of his perceptions turn readers into on-site observers eager for the latest news from the patch.
+THE FOREST UNSEEN: A YEAR’S WATCH WITH NATURE by David George Haskell (Penguin 2013) A Pulitzer Prize finalist/ biologist/ poet reflects on monthly changes inside a “mandala”—his metaphor for one square meter of old growth forest in Tennessee.
+The author’s depth of knowledge plus the immediacy of his perceptions turn readers into on-site observers eager to uncover the latest news.

 THE MAN WHO PLANTED TREES: A Story of Lost Groves, the Science of Trees and A Plan to Save The Planet by Jim Robbins (Spiegel and Grau/Random House, 2012).
 Written by a New York Times Science writer about a man who, following a near-death experience, cloned the world’s champion trees—willows, oaks, redwoods--to preserve their DNA in case of environmental catastrophe.
 Worked into the human story: how the destruction of forests effects human disease, temperatures, flooding, rain fall and pollution plus the latest techniques in “restoration forestry” and “afforestation” (the planting of new sustainable trees where there have never been any).